 Pros of working remotely

 Working remotely allows an employee to plan their schedule as per their individual preferences, as opposed to strictly adhering to the rigid schedule demanded by the workplace.
-Individuals have different needs based on their personalities, so the work schedule cannot cater to everyone.
-With the flexibility to build your schedule, you can work at the time and place that suits you best.
+Individuals have different needs based on their personalities, so one work schedule cannot cater to everyone.
+With the flexibility to build your own schedule, you can work at the time and place that suits you best.

 It can be difficult to maintain a healthy diet and lifestyle when you are working from an office.
 Many workers want quick lunches so they can get back to their duties, and usually do not bother to bring a healthy, balanced meal with them.
 Most people end up eating either a light snack or grabbing a bite from the nearest cafe.